Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### ACKACK {#ctrl-pkt-ackack}

-ACKACK control packets are used to acknowledge the reception of an ACK.
+ACKACK control packets are used to acknowledge the reception of the Full ACK.
 Furthermore, these packets are used in the calculation of RTT by the receiver.

 Control Type: